Black Youth Justice Program

 Builds positive relations between Black youth and the legal sector

-Enhances accessibility to the Canadian legal system through legal education and mentorship
+Enhances accessibility to the Canadian legal system via legal education and mentorship

-Sparks interest in careers in the justice sector
+Sparks interest in careers within and beyond the justice sector

 Celebrates Black-Canadian heritage, cultures, narratives, and legal systems